 I lost the weight I had gained at my summer intensive.
 I also decided that all future summer intensives were opportunities to lose weight.

 The feelings around my body were pretty much all negative.
 My worth was dictated by the number on the scale.
-In my teens I started stepping on the scale obsessively throughout the day.
-The pain I felt each time I saw the number (I was never happy with it) radiated throughout each day.
+In my teens, I started stepping on the scale obsessively throughout the day.
+The pain I felt each time I saw the number (that I was never happy with) radiated throughout each day.

 My efforts to “restrict” were quickly dashed by the feelings of deprivation.
-I become an on and off binge eater switching off between “restricting” (being “good”) and binging (being “bad”).
+I became an on-and-off binge eater switching off between “restricting” (being “good”) and binging (being “bad”).

 During that time, I didn’t see anything good about my body.
 I didn’t appreciate my hyperextension or bendy feet because I was too busy hating everything I saw in the mirror.

 When I went away to college, I was faced with the dichotomy of being a dance major with a lot of non-dance friends.
-Drinking and disordered eating have a hard time coexisting.
+For me, drinking and disordered eating had a hard time coexisting.
 If I drank too much, I’d lose control and end up eating.
-Still in the restrict-binge cycle it was easy to fall back into extremes.
+Still in the restrict-binge cycle, it was easy to fall back into extremes.

 It didn’t last.